Installation: Windows¶

 account, or by a system administrator installing onto a computer with multiple

 users.
-It is assumed that Perl is already installed and on your PATH
+It is assumed that Perl is already installed and on your PATH.

 Installer script¶